Understanding ADHD: Insights for Parents

 December 22, 2025

 Narcissistic Personality Disorder is complex and often misunderstood.
-Vital Psych MD offers clear, evidence-based support and treatment for NPD and families.
+Vital Psych MD provides clear, evidence-based support and treatment for NPD and families.

 December 15, 2025

-Learn the facts about Borderline Personality Disorder (BPD)—symptoms, myths, and proven treatments like DBT.
-Compassion and education help break stigma.
+Learn the facts about Borderline Personality Disorder (BPD)—from symptoms and myths to proven treatments like DBT.
+Compassion and education can help break the stigma.

 Man wearing headphones and a green hoodie, looking off to the side, seated indoors.